N-J-Martin/st-andrews-dvsvc/README.md

 Ensuring `starting_links.txt` is in the `resource` folder, run `download_starting_page_texts.py` to download the page to `resource/starting_page_texts`.

 Then run the ollama container in the background, using docker or equivalent, again described in the ITS instructions.
+Alternatively, you can use apptainer instead, using the instructions [here](https://wiki.cs.st-andrews.ac.uk/index.php?title=Apptainer#Nvidia_container_images), replacing the commands to run llama with the ones in `run_model.sh`.

 Finally run `submit_pages_to_model.py`, which will output the llm responses to `resource/llm_response`.

 Export llm responses from cluster as required.